araobp/spielzeug/README.md

 #### Peripheral controller : PIC16F1825

+Originally I used Arduino Uno but it was bulky for such a small robot.
 I am currently migrating from Arduino Uno to PIC16F.

 I have just purchased PICkit3 and PIC16F1825.

 ![pickit3](./doc/pickit3.png)